libretime/libretime/docs/admin-manual/backup.md

 ## Create a backup

-This guide will walk you though the steps required to create a full backup of your installation.
+This guide walk you though the steps required to create a full backup of your installation.

 :::info